 When it comes to your energy levels, leaky gut is problematic because it can result in a nutrient malabsorption that cuts short your body’s working supply of essential vitamins and minerals.

-For example, B vitamins are crucial for energy production because they are responsible for turning the basic compounds found in the foods you eat — like glucose, amino acids, and fatty acids — into useable “fuel” for the body.
+For example, B vitamins are crucial for energy production because they are responsible for turning the basic compounds found in the foods you eat — like glucose, amino acids and fatty acids — into useable “fuel” for the body.
 Iron and zinc levels (nutrients important for circulating oxygen throughout the body) may also become low due to leaky gut.

-Natural Treatment for Leaky Gut Syndrome:
+Natural Remedies for Leaky Gut Syndrome:

 To effectively solve leaky gut syndrome, you need to adjust your diet and certain lifestyle factors, too: